 - Place an NPR underwriting spot.
 UP Week might be the perfect time for presses to send their own messages via a local NPR underwriting campaign.
 Depending on market and schedule, this can be a low cost way to reach the readers, stakeholders, and policymakers that you most want to know about your press and its place in the community.
 Read more >

-During UP Week 2018, presses employed these outreach tactics:
+During past UP Weeks, presses employed these outreach tactics: